domi92/ngx-tree-flow/README.md

 # Tree view.
 Multiple nodes at same level (data is array of arrays)
 Change data type to and array of arrays.
-First external one is a level and internal defines nodes for each level
+First array is the level and internal one defines nodes for each level
 ```typescript
 @Component({
   selector: 'app-root',